-By accepting an estimate or placing an order with Verulam Web Design Limited (hereafter ‘Verulam’), you confirm that you are in agreement with and bound by the ‘Terms and Conditions’ stated below.
-For the purposes of these Terms and Conditions the company or individual requesting the services of Verulam shall be known as ‘the Client’ and a website produced by Verulam for the Client will be known as ‘the Website’, a mobile application produced by Verulam for the Client will be known as ‘the app’ .
+By accepting an estimate or placing an order with Sheer Media Limited T/A Engage Web and Verulam (hereafter ‘Verulam’), you confirm that you are in agreement with and bound by the ‘Terms and Conditions’ stated below.
+For the purposes of these Terms and Conditions the company or individual requesting the services of Verulam shall be known as ‘the Client’ and a website produced by Verulam for the Client will be known as ‘the Website’.

 Verulam accept no legal liability for loss or damage caused by any work carried out by Verulam or any contractors thereof.